 If a cash float has been enabled from the Back Office, users will need to count their float before and after a shift.
 See Counting a cash float.

-Sales staff who access the Order screen also have access to certain user settings, according to their user type.
+Sales staff who access the Register screen also have access to certain user settings, according to their user type.
 See Understanding user settings.